 Living with intent, social engagement, learning, growing, giving

 Hello and welcome to my blog.
 Here’s a little bit of information about me: I was born in 1977; I studied Geology and Chemistry at university and completed a PhD in Geochemistry in 2003.
 Since then I’ve worked as a research scientist and project manager.
 I love my job and I get to use and extend my scientific knowledge daily.
 I grew up in an alternative setting and I maintain many of those principles now.
 I married my high school best friend and we have two children, born 2007 (girl) and 2009 (boy).
 I took time off work for each child and I continue to work part-time to enjoy spending time with them.
-I’m now living in Trondheim, Norway on an expat assignment with my family of four.
+From 2015 to 2017 we lived in Trondheim, Norway while I was on an expat assignment.

 I blog anonymously for a couple of reasons, one is to remove ego from the process as much as possible (so no photos of me or style tips from me!), also I have a client facing role with about 500 personal contacts on LinkedIn and I don’t want them to read my thoughts on my blog!
 Finally, I travel to countries that aren’t always kind to bloggers, so there’s a bit of self preservation in there too.

-I eat a mostly grain-free and sugar-free diet and in Australia I exercised regularly including jogging, gym classes, swimming, hiking, yoga, pilates and cycling.
-It’s a bit more tricky in Norway because of weather conditions and costs but I’m still doing a lot of walking and hiking, and after 16 months of going without I finally forked out the money to join a gym and buy some exoribantly expensive passes to the heated pool.
-I love being outdoors; bushwalking (e.g. Mount Tennent, Bymarka), camping (e.g. Wombeyan Caves and Blue Mountains), birdwatching, geologising, and I had a nice garden in Canberra, Australia.
-I love learning and my focus is now shifting to Norwegian language, history and culture.
+I eat a mostly grain-free and sugar-free diet and I exercised regularly including hiking, yoga, swimming, team sports, and gym classes.
+I love being outdoors; hiking (e.g. Mount Tennent, Bymarka), camping (e.g. Wombeyan Caves and Blue Mountains), birdwatching, geologising, and I had a nice garden in Canberra, Australia.

 I am committed to the principles of intentional consumption and we as a family attempt to minimise our purchases by either doing without, borrowing/trading, buying secondhand, or if we have to buy then buying ethical, environmentally conscious products.
-I don’t have a TV or read or listen to mainstream news but I like to watch TED and Edge talks, read the Economist and listen to podcasts like In Our Time and BBC World Service.
-I also love to read and over a wide range of material from travel to popular history, science and philosophy, to fiction, especially more challenging fiction, and until I moved to Trondheim I ran a book group.
+I don’t have a TV or read or listen to mainstream news but I like to watch TED talks from time-to-time, read the Economist and listen to podcasts like In Our Time and BBC World Service.
+I also love to read and over a wide range of material from travel to popular history, science and philosophy, to fiction, especially more challenging fiction, and I started a book group.

 I believe in giving and as part of that I donate part of my salary to 3 cost-efficient charities, until I moved to Trondheim I donated time to my favourite charity (Room to Read).
 Education is very important to me!
 Most of all I love good conversation.
 Those of you with young children will understand when I say that I crave uninterrupted conversation.

 I love to travel!
 I’ve travelled so far to about 36 countries scattered throughout Asia, the Americas, the Middle East and Europe (NZ, Indonesia, Malaysia, Singapore, Thailand, Macau, Hong Kong, Japan, Nepal, Oman, Dubai, Abu Dhabi, Bahrain, Qatar, Kuwait, Saudi Arabia, Poland, Netherlands, Germany, Norway, Sweden, Finland, Latvia, Italy, France, Switzerland, Spain, England, Chile, Argentina, Peru, Brazil, Uruguay, Colombia, Ecuador, USA).
 I travel internationally for pleasure with my family (e.g. Malaysia & Indonesia in 2013/4, Japan in 2014, Norway and Sweden), for work (e.g. Bahrain, Spain, Colombia, Kuwait, Ecuador, USA), and with Room to Read (e.g. Nepal in 2012).
-I love to sample different cuisines, try to speak different languages (I’ve studied German and Spanish extensively and beginner Arabic and I’m now trying to learn Norwegian but I can also speak a little French, Italian, Polish and Indonesian), to connect with people, see amazing natural beauty and explore different cultures.
+I love to sample different cuisines, try to speak different languages (I’ve studied German and Spanish extensively and beginner Arabic and I picked up beginner level Norwegian but I can also speak a little French, Italian, Polish and Indonesian), to connect with people, see amazing natural beauty and explore different cultures.

 My motivations for blogging are: to share my travel experiences, to express myself, to share my musings and ideas in the context of the books that I read, to compensate for insufficient time for good quality conversation, to express my discontent with the terrible Australian policies towards asylum seekers and hopefully to influence others to think about some of the concepts and ideas that I discuss.